RusselCS/BTLMS/README.txt

 Changes from 8BDM core [as of v4c]:
 - Weapons do no randomize until the countdown phase, allowing people to see weapons.
+- Weapons drawn by the rotation are shown to the left of the screen and can be seen by everyone.
 - Leaf Shield and Junk Shield receive counters when drawn.
 - Homing Sniper was moved to slot 4 [close] from slot 2 [ranged] due to it being more of a shotgun than a sniper.